 In this section, we describe how we collect human images and extract human characters from them.
 We also compute clothing and action attributes for each extracted human character.
-Our method builds upon existing works on human detection, skin detection and image segmentation.
+Our method builds upon existing works on human detection, skin detection and image segmentation, but none of these existing methods are able to provide a sufficient success rate for massive online images.
+Our database construction relies on a filtering scheme and corresponding methodological improvements.